Employing Staff – 5 tips for Small Business Owners

 As a small business owner, you’re working really hard to grow your business and hopefully at some point you will be ready to bring someone new into the business to help you.
 There are so many rules around employing staff and it can be hard to keep across all of your obligations as an employer.
 So, lets make employing staff just a little easier by giving you five tips to point you in the right direction.
 It’s great to learn as you go, but employing staff requires some homework and groundwork up-front.
 It really is worth the investment in time (and possibly a little bit of money) to make sure you set up your business’ employment conditions and contracts well.

-In my experience, most people enter employment arrangements with the best of intentions but, unfortunately, people’s attitudes can change and often the employer finds themselves in a tricky situation (and often through no fault of their own).
+Most people enter employment arrangements with the best of intentions but, unfortunately, people’s attitudes can change and often the employer finds themselves in a tricky situation (and often through no fault of their own).
 My advice is to take some time to get the fundamentals right and educate yourself enough to keep on the right track – as you might do for marketing, premises or products.
 The more structure you have in place around employing staff, the less wriggle room employees have when they want to rewrite history.

 Here’s my top five tips to start you off: